 In the consumer goods space, for example, manufacturers will often exploit this by telling tales of an increase in the cost of an essential commodity used in the production of their goods.
 As the good now costs more to produce, the manufacturer has found a way of passing off that price increase—real or otherwise—to the consumer.

-There are, however, some critical drawbacks to cost-based/cost-plus pricing.
+There are, however, some critical drawbacks to the cost-based pricing model.
 The most glaring of which is that it is inward-focused—only taking into consideration internal cost concerns and not considering external factors like a customer’s willingness to pay a premium.
 For example, when you renew a passport in Canada, a five-year renewal costs $120, and the 10-year passport renewal costs $160.
 The customer’s perceived value and convenience of not having to return to the passport office after only five years (which can be quite high depending on individual experience) are potentially worth more than the $40 markup Service Canada charges for the 10-year passport.
 Service Canada could surely price higher for this convenience.

 Another major drawback is the accuracy of the “cost” used to calculate the price.
 Often fixed costs are difficult to attribute to specific products or services within an organization.
 Input costs change, fixed costs get allocated differently.
 There are multiple reasons why cost can change within an organization, leading to:

-• Customers not believing production cost to be true, and consequently not purchasing the product
+- Customers not believing production cost to be true, and consequently not purchasing the product

-• Cost estimates that are subsequently determined inaccurate, potentially leading to a miss in the desired standard margin
+- Cost estimates that are subsequently determined inaccurate, potentially leading to a miss in the desired standard margin

 What are the Benefits and Drawbacks of a Market-Based Pricing Strategy?